SAP/openui5-docs/docs/Initialization_and_Read_Requests_fccfb2e.md

 ### Property Binding With an Object Value

 A property binding can have an object value, if the target type specified in the corresponding control property's binding info is "any" and the binding is relative or points to metadata.
-In case it points to metadata, the binding's mode has to be `OneTime`, see [sap.ui.model.BindingMode](https://openui5.hana.ondemand.com/#/api/sap.ui.model.BindingMode)
+The binding's mode has to be `OneTime`, see [sap.ui.model.BindingMode](https://openui5.hana.ondemand.com/#/api/sap.ui.model.BindingMode), unless the binding is for an action advertisement.

 **Example: Using the controller method `'formatPhoneNumbersAsCSV'` to show a comma-separated list of phone numbers for business partner contacts**